CloudKlass/Azure-Admin/Instructions/Labs/LAB_01-Manage_Azure_AD_Identities.md

 1. Sign out as the az104-01a-aaduser1 user from the Azure portal and close the InPrivate browser window.

-### Task 2: Create Azure AD groups with assigned and dynamic membership
+### Task 2: Create Microsoft Entra ID groups with assigned and dynamic membership

 In this task, you will create Azure Active Directory groups with assigned and dynamic membership.

-1. Back in the Azure portal where you are signed in with your **user account**, navigate back to the **Overview** blade of the Azure AD tenant and, in the **Manage** section, click **Licenses**.
+1. Back in the Azure portal where you are signed in with your **user account**, navigate back to the **Overview** blade of the Microsoft Entra ID tenant and, in the **Manage** section, click **Licenses**.

-    >**Note**: Azure AD Premium P1 or P2 licenses are required in order to implement dynamic groups.
+    >**Note**: Microsoft Entra ID Premium P1 or P2 licenses are required in order to implement dynamic groups.

 1. In the **Manage** section, click **All products**.

-1. Click **+ Try/Buy** and activate the free trial of Azure AD Premium P2.
+1. Click **+ Try/Buy** and activate the free trial of Microsoft Entra ID Premium P2.

 1. Refresh the browser window to verify that the activation was successful.

  >**Note**: It can take up to 10 minutes for the licenses to activate.
 Continue refreshing the page until it appears.
 Do not proceed until the licenses have been activated.

-1. From the **Licenses - All products** blade, select the **Azure Active Directory Premium P2** entry, and assign all license options of Azure AD Premium P2 to your user account and the two newly created user accounts.
+1. From the **Licenses - All products** blade, select the **Azure Active Directory Premium P2** entry, and assign all license options of Microsoft Entra ID Premium P2 to your user account and the two newly created user accounts.

-1. In the Azure portal, navigate back to the Azure AD tenant blade and click **Groups**.
+1. In the Azure portal, navigate back to the Microsoft Entra ID tenant blade and click **Groups**.

 1. Use the **+ New group** button to create a new group with the following settings: